PhyAAt/PhyAAt.github.io/dataset.md

 **[CHECK THE STARTER GUIDE](/introduction)**

 **Manually**<br>
-If you are using other programming languages like matlab, Download dataset manually from [**Github repository**](https://github.com/Nikeshbajaj/PhyaatDataset) and extract all the csv files.
+If you are using other programming framework such as matlab or R, Download dataset manually from [**Github repository**](https://github.com/Nikeshbajaj/PhyaatDataset) and extract all the csv files.